thisToxiCFlamE/python.py/README.rst

 Somebody's errors are another's right choices.

-A joke library, was started working on when a dumb guy said he would do `pip install python.py` when trying to actually get discord.py
+A joke library, was started working on when EnchantedFlare on Discord said he would do `pip install python.py` when trying to actually get discord.py